 Table XI shows the headings from three datasets, and presents one record sample for each dataset.
-The headings of each dataset correspond to "Record ID," "Student ID," "Question ID," "KC ID," and "Response" (which are the terms adopted in this article), respectively, (e.g., ASSIST2009 uses "user\id" to indicate Student ID).
+The headings of each dataset correspond to "Record ID", "Student ID", "Question ID", "KC ID", and "Response" (which are the terms adopted in this paper) respectively (e.g., ASSIST2009 uses "user\id" to indicate Student ID).